 1. Age

-a) 18-30 b) 31-50 c) 50 and more

 2. Sex

 a) female b) male

-3. The country y of origin
+3. The country of origin

-a) YOUR CO UNTRY b) other, what

-4. experience in working wit h convicts (in years)
+- a) YOUR COUNTRY b) other, what ..... - 4. experience in working with convicts (in years) .....

 1. During the time of the sentence, do prisoners have the ability to:

-c) acquire new skills [ yes, no ]

-d) be active in the field of art [ yes, no ]

-2. Do prisoners meet with the family during their stay in prison?[ yes, no ]

-3. Do prisoners work during their stay in prison [ yes, no ]

-4. Are prisoners being contacted by representatives of different associations, organizations,

-institutions or religion representatives? [yes, no ]

-5. If yes - please provide their names

-6. Do prisoners like to learn some new skills during their stay in penitentiary institution?

-[ yes, no ]

-7. If yes, what (Please specify)

-8. Do you think that prison enables to learn something which will help find a job or will

-improve prisoners's situation after prison?

-9. Would you like to participate in skills for prisoners projects? [ yes, no ]

-10. If yes, then please underline one or more of the possibilities below:

-a) job interview

-b) preparing a self-presentation

-c) how to take care of look and appearance

-d) socially accepted behaviour

-e) learning about music (learning to play instruments)

-f) plastic techniques

-g) theatre, drama

-h) presentations in public

-i) tiding up

-j) child care

-k) animals care

-1) Other

-I. Factors typical of prisoners' life (social) situation1.
-What is the level of the prisoners' existing skills, within artistic skills?

-1. What is the level of the prisoners existing skills, within attistic skills!
+a) take up education [yes, no]

+b) learn a new job [ yes, no ] c) acquire new skills [yes, no] d) be active in the field of art [yes, no] 2.
+Do prisoners meet with the family during their stay in prison? [yes, no ] 3.
+Do prisoners work during their stay in prison [yes, no] 4.
+Are prisoners being contacted by representatives of different associations, organizations, institutions or religion representatives? [yes, no ] 5.
+If yes - please provide their names.....
+6. Do prisoners like to learn some new skills during their stay in penitentiary institution? [yes, no] 7.
+If yes, what (Please specify) .....
+8. Do you think that prison enables to learn something which will help find a job or will improve prisoners's situation after prison? .....
+9. Would you like to participate in skills for prisoners projects? [yes, no] 10.
+If yes, then please underline one or more of the possibilities below: a) job interview b) preparing a self-presentation c) how to take care of look and appearance d) socially accepted behaviour e) learning about music (learning to play instruments) f) plastic techniques g) theatre, drama h) presentations in public i) tiding up i) child care k) animals care 1) Other .....